Carnagion/dissertation/interim/interim.typ

     set math.equation(numbering: none)

     $
-    &A &= &markup("Set of aircraft to schedule departures and de-icing for")\
+    &A &= &markup("Set of aircraft to schedule de-icing and operations (arrivals or departures) for")\
     &p_x &= &markup("Pushback duration of aircraft") x\
     &u_x &= &markup("Pre-de-icing taxi duration of aircraft") x\
     &v_x &= &markup("De-icing duration of aircraft") x\
     &w_x &= &markup("Post-de-icing taxi duration of aircraft") x\
     &q_x &= &markup("Lineup duration of aircraft") x\
-    &e_x &= &markup("Earliest allocated departure time for aircraft") x\
+    &e_x &= &markup("Earliest allocated operation time for aircraft") x\
-    &t_x &= &markup("Scheduled (actual) departure time for aircraft") x\
+    &t_x &= &markup("Scheduled (actual) operation time for aircraft") x\
     &delta_(x y) &= &markup("Separation between aircraft") x markup("and") y markup("where") y markup("goes after") x\
-    &D &= &markup("Sequence of aircraft with scheduled departures and de-icing times")
+    &R &= &markup("Sequence of aircraft with scheduled operations and de-icing times")
     $
 }

 == Data

 An initial dataset of instances was needed to test the implementation on.
 These were obtained from the University of Bologna Operations Research Group's freely accessible online #link("https://site.unibo.it/operations-research/en/research/library-of-codes-and-instances-1")[library of instances].
-These instance sets consist of rows of aircraft with their registration numbers, models, weight class, operation type (arrival or departure), and earliest possible take-off time, as well as the separations between each pair of aircraft.
+These instance sets consist of rows of aircraft with their registration numbers, models, weight class, operation type (arrival or departure), and earliest possible operation time, as well as the separations between each pair of aircraft.
 The instances were also used for testing in previous works @furini-improved-horizon.

 === Data Generation <data-generation>